norseghost/norseghost.github.io/_posts/2019-11-18-the-toll-of-emotion-work.md

 My wife is a store assistent.
 I am in school; at least one more of my fellow students has the same motivation as I.
 I have a colleague who transitioned laterally, from a social advisory role to a more direct caregiving role[^1].
-My own father is becoming quite fed up with being handed the most challenging children at school.

 [Asterisk][asterisk], my faculty magazine, even [had the whole last issue][asterisk91] related to the concept of “professional care”.